Carmagnole

-"La Carmagnole" is the title of a French song created and made popular during the French Revolution, accompanied by a wild dance of the same name that may have also been brought into France by the Piedmontese.
+"La Carmagnole" is a French song created and made popular during the French Revolution, accompanied by a wild dance of the same name that may have also been brought into France by the Piedmontese.
 It was first sung in August 1792 and was successively added to during the revolutionary events of 1830, 1848, 1863–64, and 1882-83.
 The authors are not known.
 The title refers to the short jacket worn by working-class militant sans-culottes, adopted from the Piedmontese peasant costume named for the town of Carmagnola.

 It sarcastically sings of the triumphs over the Queen of France, Marie Antoinette (Madame Veto), King Louis XVI (Monsieur Veto), and the French monarchists in general.

 History

 There are varied accounts of the song and where it was sung.
 It was mainly a rallying cry or entertainment for revolutionaries.
 It was also used to insult opponents of the French Revolution.
 A popular punishment was to make anti-revolutionaries "sing and dance the Carmagnole", which could be done to marquises, dames, princes, monks, bishops, archbishops, cardinals and the like.
 La Carmagnole has also been documented as a battle cry.
 At the battle of Jemappes on 6 November 1792 it is written that, "the sans-culottes in the army rushed the enemy singing "La Marseillaise" and "La Carmagnole."
 It was a great republican victory, and all of Belgium fell to the revolutionary armies."

 When not sung during an actual battle, the Carmagnole was often sung after political or military victories.
 One such event occurred after the storming of the Tuileries Palace on the night of August 9–10, 1792.
 The radical people of Paris asserted their power by forcing the king to flee to the nearby National Assembly.
 After storming the palace and massacring the King's personal Swiss Guard, the mob of Paris was "drunk with blood, danced and sang the Carmagnole to celebrate the victory."
 The song was also more generally associated with grassroots popular displays, such as festivals or the planting of liberty trees.
 It was common to include public singing at these symbolic events, and over the course of the Revolution "some 60,000 liberty trees were planted" giving the people many opportunities to sing.